Contents

 Before you begin coding, it is critical that you propose your changes on the libvirt mailing list and get feedback on your ideas to make sure what you're proposing fits with the general direction of the project.
 Even before doing a proof of concept implementation, send an email giving an overview of the functionality you think should be added to libvirt.
 Someone may already be working on the feature you want.
 Also, recognize that everything you write is likely to undergo significant rework as you discuss it with the other developers, so don't wait too long before getting feedback.

 Adding a new API to libvirt is not difficult, but there are quite a few steps.
 This document assumes that you are familiar with C programming and have checked out the libvirt code from the source code repository and successfully built the existing tree.
-Instructions on how to check out and build the code can be found at:
+Instructions on how to check out and build the code can be found at the downloads page.

 Once you have a working development environment, the steps to create a new API are: